-Continue implementation of outreach plan, sharing key messages with those on the stakeholder list in person or through online channels.
+Continue implementation of outreach plan, sharing key messages with the prioritized stakeholder list in person or through online channels.

 Consider ways to take stakeholder feedback in the meetings.
 Hold internal meetings to review feedback and consider amendments to the proposed bylaws if relevant.